MicrosoftDocs/winrt-api/windows.ui.xaml.controls/radiobutton.md

 <RadioButton ...>stringContent</RadioButton>
 ```

 ## -remarks

+> [!TIP]
+> For more info, design guidance, and code examples, see [Radio buttons](/windows/uwp/design/controls-and-patterns/radio-button).

 Use [RadioButton](radiobutton.md) controls to limit a user's selection to a single choice within a set of related, but mutually exclusive, choices.
 You group [RadioButton](radiobutton.md) controls by putting them inside the same parent container or by setting the [GroupName](radiobutton_groupname.md) property on each [RadioButton](radiobutton.md) to the same value.

 <img alt="Radio button controls" src="images/controls/RadioButton.png" />